Infrastructure

 The money, which has been dispensed to the East African Community (EAC), will be used to assess the viability of the 256km four-lane expressway that will run from Kisumu to Kakira, a town in Uganda’s border district of Jinja.

-The project involves rehabilitating the existing two-lane single carriageway to bitumen standards, and upgrading it into a two-lane dual carriageway over a 104km stretch.
+The project involves rehabilitating the existing two-lane single-carriageway to bitumen standards and upgrading it into a two-lane dual-carriageway over a 104km stretch.

 GOPA Infra Gmbh

-After the allocation of funds, the EAC has handed over the site to GOPA Infra Gmbh of Germany, which is conducting the study in partnership with ITEC Limited of Kenya.
+After the allocation of funds, the EAC handed over the site to GOPA Infra Gmbh of Germany, which is conducting the study in partnership with ITEC Limited of Kenya.

 RELATED: Work on Kenya-Tanzania Highway in Top Gear